-Exchange-traded funds, or ETFs for short, are one of the best investment tools that the modern investor has at their disposal.
+Exchange-traded funds, or ETFs for short, are one of the best investment tools that modern investors have at their disposal.
 Many beginner investors simply try to learn how to buy stocks, and don't look at a more passive style of investing like ETFs.

 The beauty of ETFs is that investors can build a diversified portfolio with low investment capital.
 It is perfect for investors with limited capital or new investors (young and old) who want to diversify their risks and maximize gains.

-While Canada has its fair share of ETFs, there are a lot of good ones south of the border as well.
-Canadian ETFs have one key downside.
+While Canada has its fair share of ETFs, Canadian ETFs have one key downside.
 Their exposure is primarily overweight on 3 sectors due to the makeup of the index: